 Personal loan interest rates are important to determine by the borrower.
 However, for many borrowers, the factors that determine a bank’s interest rate are a mystery.

-It is necessary for all of us to know the answers to few questions like:
+All of us must know the answers to a few questions like:

 - How does a bank decide what should be the rate of interest?

-- Why does bank charge different interest rates to different customers?
+- Why does the bank charge different interest rates to different customers?

-- Why there is a higher rate of interest for some types of loans, like credit card loans than for car loans or home mortgage loans etc.
+- Why there is a higher rate of interest for some types of loans, like credit card loans than for car loans or home loans, etc.

 Following is a discussion of the concepts lenders use to determine personal loan interest rates.

 Cost and loan-pricing model

 - The funding cost is incurred by the bank to raise funds to lend, whether such funds are obtained through customer deposits or various money markets.